LeCadavrExquis/Dokumed/PROJECT_app.md

   - Medical records are exported in CSV format.
   - Profile information is exported in JSON format (using Kotlinx Serialization).
   - Attached files associated with medical records are also synced.
+- **Android Home Screen Widgets**:
+  - **Profile Summary Glance Widget**: Displays a summary of the user\\\'s profile information (name, blood type, allergies, medications, emergency contact, organ donor status, height, weight) directly on the home screen.
+Uses Glance API and Koin for data fetching from `ProfileRepository`.
+Updated periodically by `ProfileWidgetUpdateWorker` when profile data changes in the app.
+  - **Panic Button Glance Widget**: A home screen button that, when tapped, initiates an emergency sequence: sends an SMS and makes a phone call to a pre-configured emergency contact number.
+Uses Glance API.
+Configuration is handled by `PanicWidgetConfigureActivity.kt` and actions by `PanicHandlerActivity.kt`.

 ## Architecture
 The app follows the MVVM (Model-View-ViewModel) architecture pattern with repository abstractions: